lbugnion/ms-glossary/instructions/getting-started.md

 ### Links to Docs

 One of the goals of this project is to drive traffic to the Microsoft documentation and Learn pages.
-For each topic, you should provide a list of Docs and Learn links.
+For each term, you should provide a list of Docs and Learn links.

 Each link will be instrumented with information allowing us to track the clicks.
 You don't have to worry about that however.
 In the synopsis document, simply list the links, for example: